-We recognized a loss on debt extinguishment of \$270,000 and \$485,000 in the years ended December 31, 2013 and 2011, respectively, due to the write-off of remaining unamortized loan fees associated with our then prior credit facility.
-This item was not present in 2012.
+We recognized a loss on debt extinguishment of \$270,000 in the year ended December 31, 2013, due to the write-off of remaining unamortized loan fees associated with our prior credit facility.
+No such item was present in the twelve months ended December 31, 2014 or 2012, respectively.